k8-proxy/gp-sharepoint/README.md

 ## Preparation

-This project doesn't apply url rewriting
+This project doesn't apply URL rewriting
 We needed to check the website requests to check domains of interest, (domains that should be proxied), which typically are:

 - Website main domain and www subdomain (if applicable)